 Reduce posting pictures in social media

-It’s a common case for people to post everything about there trip before and during it.
-The more people know your house will be empty, the more likely it is someone to decide to break in.
+It’s common for people to post everything about their trip before and during it.
+The more people know your house will be empty, the more likely it is for someone to decide to break in.
 Never leave messages in your mailbox, ring bell and even answering machine that you will be out of town.

 Call the police immediately after finding out your house has been robbed.
-That may sound like the obvious thing to do, but a lot of victims, don’t do it because they think it’s pointless.
+That may sound like the obvious thing to do, but many victims don’t do it because they think it’s pointless.
 But you can actually get back some of the stolen items.

 File an insurance claim with the police report.
 Give all the information about the stuff that is missing.
 Again, pictures will be really helpful for the recovery of damages.
 Prepare a list of everything that was stolen and its cost and handle it over to your insurance agent.

 Investigate any damages to the property and immediately repair them to avoid a second attack.
-After you find out the weak spot the thieves used to break in make sure invest some time and energy to improve it.
+After you find out the weak spot the thieves used to break in, make sure to invest some time and energy to improve it.